judhaya/judhaya.github.io/site/content/_index.md

 intro:
   heading: Over-Diagnosis Over-Prescription
   text: Although the therapist here is in no way qualified to make psychiatric
-    diagnoses or indeed to prescribe drugs he works closely with a psychiatrist.
+    diagnoses or indeed to prescribe drugs he works closely with a psychiatrist and is improperly involved in the diagnosis of conditions and prescription of drugs.
 Heartbreakingly, many people who have gone to this therapy centre for help with relatively minor complaints have come away with inappropriate very serious diagnoses and very strong drugs.
 products:
   - image: img/pills.jpg
-    text: Many people have found the therapist here very understanding, persuasive and even helpful at first, but have found the initial help he has given has been undone by over-treatment of non-existent conditions.
+    text: Many people have found the therapist here very understanding, persuasive and even helpful at first, but have found the initial help he has given has been undone by over-treatment of fairly common conditions as if they were much more serious mental dysfunction.
   - image: img/therpayhelpcenter2.jpg
     text: Wishing everyone the best of health.
 If you have doubts about the treatment you have received at the Therapy Help Center or are thinking